peteroupc/peteroupc.github.io/graphics.md

 4. Depth tests, clear colors, and fog colors are supported.
 5. The 3D graphics buffer's resolution is the same as the screen resolution.

-Polygons may, but need not, undergo perspective-correct rendering.
+Polygons should undergo perspective-correct rendering at least at the vertices.

 Limit 2D graphics to the following: [^2]